-Required headers are described in the .
+The required headers are described in the documentation.
 Upon success, the REST service will return an empty response.
 Clear any session information you’ve stored in browser storage.

-If the logout was successful, redirect the user to the Home page.
+If the logout was successful, redirect the user to the home page.

 Dashboard (15 pts)

 This page displays a list of all fruits in the system.
-Clicking on the More Info button in the fruit leads to the details page for the selected fruit.
+Clicking on the More Info button in the fruit card leads to the details page for the selected fruit.
 This page should be visible to guests and logged-in users.